 Even the most well-constructed roofing system needs ongoing care to perform well year after year.
-Whether you have a tile, asphalt shingle or metal roof, time and the elements can take their toll, causing deterioration of the roof components.
-As such, your roof requires routine inspections and maintenance.
+Whether you have a tile, asphalt shingle, or metal roof, time and the elements can take their toll, causing deterioration of the roof components.
+As such, your roof requires a routine professional roof inspection in Florida.

-How often your home needs a roof inspection depends on a variety of factors, including roofing materials, age of the roof, current condition and the climate.
-While roofing contractors often recommend a professional roof inspection at least every two years, something unexpected such as a severe weather event may warrant an assessment of the condition of your roof.
+How often your home needs a roof inspection depends on various factors, including roofing materials, age of the roof, current condition, and the climate.
+While roofing contractors in Florida often recommend a professional roof inspection at least every two years, something unexpected, such as a severe weather event, may warrant an assessment of the condition of your roof.

-Factors That Determine How Often You Should Have our Roof Inspected
+Factors That Determine How Often You Should Have Your Roof Inspected

-Under certain circumstances, the frequency a roof inspection may vary from home to home.
+The recommended frequency of roof inspections varies from home to home.
 Some of the factors that determine how often you need a roof inspection include:

-The climate of northwest Florida is typically humid subtropical.
-As such, conditions such as high precipitation, humidity, high temperatures and the salty air all have an effect on your entire roofing system.
-High levels of moisture can cause wood rot or accelerated mold growth, weakening your roof’s structure.
+Florida’s climate is typically humid and subtropical.
+As such, conditions such as high precipitation, humidity, high temperatures, and salty air affect your entire roofing system.
+High moisture levels can cause wood rot or accelerated mold growth, weakening your roof’s structure.

 Age of the Roof

-As your roof gets older, you may need to have your roof inspected at shorter intervals.
+As your roof gets older, you may need to have it inspected at shorter intervals.
 For instance, a roof that is ten years old may need an annual inspection.
 A twenty-year-old roof may require an assessment every six months or during the fall and spring.

 Tall trees can create potential problems for your roof.
-Branches, leaves and debris can accumulate in areas where drainage is vital.
-In addition, a roof that is under constant shade can incur mold growth at a faster rate due to increased moisture.
+Branches, leaves, and debris can accumulate in areas where drainage is vital.
+In addition, a roof under constant shade can incur mold growth at a faster rate due to increased moisture.

 DIY Roof Inspections

-The National Roofing Contractors Association (NRCA) recommends checking your roof during the fall and spring so that you can identify potential problems.
-What should you look for?
+The National Roofing Contractors Association (NRCA) recommends checking your roof during the fall and spring to identify potential problems.
+What should you inspect?